concur/developer.concur.com/src/api-guides/hotelservice2/faq.markdown

   </Rate>
 </Rates>
 ```
-Then, the nightly rate breakdown (after tax) is computed as:
+The nightly rate breakdown (after tax) is computed as:
-10/25: $110 (Note that RateTimeUnit is FullDuration hence the indicated amount is over 2 nights, hence $110 per night)
+10/25: $110 (Note that `RateTimeUnit` is `FullDuration` so the indicated amount is over 2 nights, or $110 per night)
 10/26: $110
-10/27: $440 (Note that RateTimeUnit is Day so the indicated amount is per day)
+10/27: $440 (Note that `RateTimeUnit` is `Day` so the indicated amount is per day)
 10/28: $440

 ***

 Q: What is the usage of `GuestCount/AgeQualifyingCode`?

 A: This value indicates whether the guest is a child or adult.
-SAP Concur only supports the value of 10 which represents an adult guest.
+Concur Travel only supports the value of 10 which represents an adult guest.

 ***